kvs-coder/SwiftBloc/README.md

 ### BlocTest

-You may want to test you Blocs to be sure that the awaited states are actually happening if appropriate events passed in.
+You may want to test your Blocs to be sure that the awaited states are actually happening if appropriate events passed in.

 **BlocTest.execute** will expect to have four callbacks: